TomVincentUK/snompy/docs/guide/far-field.rst

 where :math:`r` is the the far-field, Fresnel reflection coefficient and :math:`c_r` is an empirical factor that describes the detected strength of the reflected light compared to the incident light.

-On this page, we'll provide some background on what the far-field, Fresnel reflection coefficient is, and give an example of how it can be calculated using ``pysnom``.
+On this page, we'll provide some background on what the far-field, Fresnel reflection coefficient is, and give an example of how it can be calculated using ``snompy``.

 Fresnel reflection coefficient
 ------------------------------